Do you want to learn how to vent a dryer without outside access?

 And if it is a temporary situation, you could just put the flexible hose out the window, and stuff the sides of the window with something to prevent air infiltration.

-Read Also: How Often To Clean Dryer Vent?
+Read Also >> How To Clean Dryer Vent From Outside?

 Option #3.
-Install A Ventless Dryer
+Install A Ventless Dryer (No Duct Needed)

+Since a ventless dryer has no exhaust, it recirculates the air inside the dryer and it filters all of the lint.
 All of the moisture from the clothes gets condensed (turned into water) as it goes through an interior heat exchanger.